jacksleight/statamic-focal-link/README.md

 <!-- /statamic:hide -->

-This Statamic addon provides foolproof fragment identifier linking via automatic ID discovery, templates with value encoding and predefined options.
-Also supports manual input and query strings.
+This Statamic addon simplifies linking to URL hashes by automatically discovering IDs in the destination page and providing templates for common formats.
+Also supports fixed options, manual input and query strings.

-Automatic ID discovery works by scanning the destination page for fragment identifiers and allowing you to select one from a list.
+Automatic discovery works by scanning the destination page for IDs and allowing you to select one from a list.
 You can control exactly which IDs are discovered using XPath expressions.
-Templates prompt the user for a value and then automatically URL encodes it.
+Templates work by prompting the user for a value and then automatically URL encoding it.

 ## Installation